a-karma/PalaeoLab-Bioinformatic-Training/Module_1/Session_2.md

 > `Exercise 1`
 >
-> Find out how many sequences we have for each group by modifying the pattern of the grep command above.
+> Find out how many sequences we have for each haplogroup (A,B,or C) by modifying the pattern of the grep command above.

 We can also use a regex inside a sed command.
 For example, let's extract the 3rd sequence of each haplogroup:
 ```sh